 It takes several years for the roots of fallen black walnut to decay and lose their toxicity, so removing them is not a quick fix.
 Not that I would ever suggest removing Elisabeth’s glorious trees.

 Indeed, the native tree’s beefy husked nuts can be a tad problematic, especially if you happen to be below one when it falls.
 Much like being beaned by shagbark hickory nuts while gardening below them that first spring I arrived.
 Talk about an element of surprise!
 But it came with a good laugh.
-(Shagbarks, by the way, also produce juglone, but not to the level of back walnut.)
+(Shagbarks, by the way, also produce juglone, but not to the level of black walnut.)

 Besides being beautiful, black walnuts and shagbark hickories feed wildlife and are also edible to those of us willing to tackle their thick husks.